« return to job listing

 - Serve as a consultant on surgery

-- For a qualified status, completion of a residency or fellowship in surgery acceptable to the Surgeon General, HQ USAF
+- Current enrollment in a surgery residency program acceptable to the Surgeon General, HQ USAF